-By law any vehicles on the road, must be kept in a roadworthy condition – this is monitored and regulated annually by the MOT test.
-Just like a car, a motorbike’s first test is required once it’s 3 years old.
+By law, any vehicles on the road must be kept in a roadworthy condition.
+This is monitored and regulated annually by an MOT test.
+And just like a car, a motorbike’s first MOT test is required once it’s 3 years old.

-This guide explains the MOT test and the checks that a motorbike must go through to meet road safety and environmental standards.
+This guide explains the motorcycle MOT test and the checks that a motorbike must go through to meet road safety and environmental standards.
 This is for the safety of other bikers and road users.
-It is important to remember that a valid MOT certificate is not a guarantee that your motorbike is in good mechanical condition.
-You should have your motorbike serviced regularly, according to the manufacturer’s specifications, to guarantee this.
+It is important to remember that a valid MOT certificate is not a guarantee that your motorbike is in good mechanical condition - you should have your motorbike serviced regularly, according to the manufacturer’s specifications, to guarantee this.

 How are motorbikes tested?